 - Incision Closure and Drain Placement: The incision is closed, and a drain may be placed to help with fluid buildup post-surgery.

 Each of these steps is critical for achieving a successful outcome and restoring knee function.
+The recovery from revision knee replacement can vary depending on individual circumstances, but following proper aftercare will help maximize your results and improve mobility.

 Recovery Following Revision Knee Replacement Surgery